 The airport manager and/or air traffic control tower manager said it's OK to put my crane up; do I still have to file an FAA Form 7460-1, Notice of Proposed Construction or Alteration?

-Obtaining approval from the airport or air traffic control tower manager does not waive your requirement to submit the notice to the FAA and ODA if the structure meets the notice criteria of 14 CFR Part 77.
+Obtaining approval from the airport or air traffic control tower manager does not waive your requirement to submit the notice to the FAA and ODAV if the structure meets the notice criteria of 14 CFR Part 77.

-You must receive a Determination of No Hazard to Air Navigation from the FAA, a Letter of Determination from the ODA, and meet all conditions identified in both determinations prior to raising the crane.
+You must receive a Determination of No Hazard to Air Navigation from the FAA, a Letter of Determination from the ODAV, and meet all conditions identified in both determinations prior to raising the crane.

 What happens if I don't file the notice for a structure that exceeds 14 CFR Part 77 notice criteria?